greysonthao/LangChain-RAG/step-by-step/STEP-BY-STEP.md

 ## STEP 10: Set up memory and use last answer to ask follow up questions / Ask in german

+  We set up a short-term memory so that the retriever can get some extra content the next time we ask a question.
+The previous question and related response is passed as context.

+  Also, we are looping through the relevant documents that were found through the retriever and ask a question in german.

   - Source: `/step-by-step/step-10.js`

   - Run the code: `node step-10.js`

+# Extras

+## STEP 11: Optimizations

+  Here are some extra optimizations and updates to the code from the previous step (10):

+  - A new `temperature` parameter has been added to the class that configures the model's temperature.

+  - Source: `/step-by-step/extras-step-11.js`

+  - Run the code: `node step-11.js`